 Conflicts between the Bible's

-flood story and the fossil record
+flood story and scientific findings:

 The theory of evolution requires a very old earth -- billions of years of age.
 A main part of this theory is the